A high-level building block to provision infrastructure.

 Custom modules

 Generate module.yaml for your own Terraform module via pltf module init --path <module_dir> [--force].
-Use source: custom in specs and provide --modules (or profile modules_root) to load them.
+Use source: custom in specs, point at a shared catalog via --modules (or profile defaults) if you wish, or provide a git URL for the new per-module workflow to fetch metadata automatically.

 Terraform compatible